playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 ![The same colored boxes but green appears to be on top](./boxes_green_top.png)

-This is because positioning an element introduces a "stacked context".
-This means that our `relative` positioned element takes priority in the `z` layer over non-positioned elements.
+This is because browsers paint positioned elements before non-positioned elements.
+This means that our `relative` positioned element is painted first, and seems to takes priority in the `z` layer over non-positioned elements.

-# Understanding more rules of Stacked Contexts
+# Understanding more rules of Painting Order

-While `relative` positioning is one way that you can take priority in a stacked context, it's far from the only way to do so.
-Here's a list of CSS rules that will take priority in a stacked context, from the lowest priority to the highest priority:
+While `relative` positioning is one way that you can tell the browser to paint an element first, it's far from the only way to do so.
+Here's a list of CSS rules that will change the order an element paints in, from the lowest priority to the highest priority:

-- Positioned elements with a negative `z-index`
+1) Positioned elements with a negative `z-index`
-- The background and borders of the parent element
+2) The background and borders of the parent element
-- Non-positioned elements
+3) Non-positioned elements
-- Elements with a `float` style applied
+4) Elements with a `float` style applied
-- Non-positioned inline elements
+5) Non-positioned inline elements
-- Positioned elements without a `z-index` applied, or with a `z-index` of `0`
+6) Positioned elements without a `z-index` applied, or with a `z-index` of `0`

 So, if we have the following HTML: